Yehielamor/orbis-ethica/README.md

 - **F (Fairness)**: Equity, justice, distribution.
 - **R (Rights)**: Autonomy, dignity, due process.

+*Note: The system uses a **Deductive Model** where proposals start at a perfect score (1.0) and are penalized for ethical deficits, ensuring robust and normalized scoring.*

 ### Cognitive Entities

 1. **Seeker**: Knowledge & utility maximization.